-California’s Big 2021 Grid Reliability Decision: Expand Supply, or Manage Demand?
+California’s Big 2021 Decision on Grid Reliability: Expand Supply or Manage Demand?

-California is facing a major decision under a tight deadline — whether it should push for large-scale power plants and batteries to prevent a repeat of its August 2020 rolling blackouts this coming summer, or turn to behind-the-meter resources like batteries and demand response.
+California is facing a major decision under a tight deadline — whether it should push for large-scale power plants and batteries to prevent a repeat of its August 2020 rolling blackouts this coming summer or turn to behind-the-meter resources such as batteries and demand response.

 Right now, the California Public Utilities Commission is moving more quickly to find supply-side solutions.
-But a rising chorus of distributed energy resource (DER) stakeholders, from smart thermostat kingpin Google Nest to major demand response provider Enel X, are demanding an equivalent push to free up behind-the-meter flexibility.
+But a rising chorus of stakeholders, from smart thermostat kingpin Google Nest to major demand-response provider Enel X, are demanding an equivalent push to free up behind-the-meter flexibility.

-Last week, the CPUC issued a ruling asking the state’s three big investor-owned utilities to seek out ways to expand supply-side capacity before August 2021, the next step in an effort launched in November to prepare for the possibility of another regionwide heatwave pushing the state’s grid past its limits.
-The options could include expanding existing power plants, adding new utility-scale battery capacity, or securing contracts from out-of-state resources.
+Last week, the CPUC issued a ruling asking the state’s three big investor-owned utilities to seek out ways to expand supply-side capacity before August 2021, the next step in an effort launched in November to prepare for the possibility of another regionwide heat wave pushing the state’s grid past its limits.
+The options could include expanding existing power plants, adding new utility-scale battery capacity, and securing contracts from out-of-state resources.

 State grid operator CAISO has proposed expanding its reserve margins and using its emergency procurement authority to enlist resources that can supply electricity in hot evening hours when California’s solar power is fading — the same hours it was forced to turn off power to hundreds of thousands of customers on Aug.
 14 and 15 last year.

-But critics to this supply-side approach worry that new large-scale projects are highly unlikely to be able to be brought online by the CPUC’s August deadline.
-That could lead to utilities in a state with aggressive decarbonization goals paying natural gas-fired power plants to expand their role in meeting grid demand.
+But critics of this supply-side approach worry that new large-scale projects are highly unlikely to be able to be brought online by the CPUC’s August deadline.
+That could lead to utilities in a state with aggressive decarbonization goals paying natural-gas-fired power plants to expand their role in meeting grid demand.

-What’s more, those plants would be asked to work hardest in the midst of a heatwave — the same conditions that forced several gas-fired plants offline last August, exacerbating the conditions that led to rolling blackouts.
+What’s more, those plants would be asked to work hardest in the midst of a heat wave — the same conditions that forced several gas-fired plants offline last August, exacerbating the conditions that led to the rolling blackouts.

 The open-ended nature of last week’s ruling also makes it unclear whether utilities would be able to turn to backup generators or other highly polluting resources, rather than seeking out carbon-free resources first, as required under the CPUC’s loading order regulations, Ed Smeloff, director of grid integration at Vote Solar, said in an interview.

 “There’s no statement about cost, or operating characteristics, or what the contract term is,” he said.
-“Is it just for the summer of 2021, or are they going to be multi-year?
+“Is it just for the summer of 2021 or are they going to be multiyear?
 None of that is specified.”

-Demand-side solutions — behind-the-meter batteries, smart thermostats, or commercial and industrial demand response — may well be a more realistic set of options to meet the CPUC’s August 2021 deadline.
-In fact, the joint California agency root cause analysis into last summer’s grid emergency highlighted “demand response and flexibility” as the resources most likely to be able to be added by mid-2021.
+Demand-side solutions — behind-the-meter batteries, smart thermostats, and commercial and industrial demand response — may well be a more realistic set of options to meet the CPUC’s August 2021 deadline.
+In fact, the joint California agency root-cause analysis into last summer’s grid emergency highlighted “demand response and flexibility” as the resources most likely to be able to be added by mid-2021.

 Utilities agree.
 Southern California Edison’s filing noted that of the choice between decreasing demand or increasing supply, “reducing demand by enabling more participation in demand response programs is more likely to be achievable in meaningful quantity prior to summer 2021.”
 Pacific Gas & Electric’s filing highlights the need to avoid using the procurement “to expand the gas fleet in a way that sets the state back on its decarbonization path.”